justin0725/data_vis_examples/README.md

 ### Adapted from [Garfinkel et al.'s 2022 cost-benefit analysis](https://www.nber.org/papers/w29854)
 I produced the below table for a report on the expanded child tax credit (CTC).
 The numbers are pulled straight from the paper, so this is more a demonstration that I can, in fact, code colorful tables than a demonstration of any real quantitative skills.
 But I care a lot about poverty and welfare policy, so I couldn't not include it here!

 The CTC is basically free money for parents of children.
 This policy already gives many parents about $2000 per child every year.
 However, some parents (about 1 in 3) don't make enough money to qualify for the full amount, and others (about 1 in 10) get nothing at all.
-If we changed the policy so that everybody got the amount, would it help low-income families?
+If we changed the policy so that everybody got the full amount, would it help low-income families?
 And about everybody else - would it benefit U.S. taxpayers more than it would cost them?

 Yes on both accounts!
-Garfinkel et al. found that giving money to parents would create net benefits far exceeding the policy's costs.
-The largest benefit areas were increases to children's future earnings, decreases in burdens on the healthcare system, and reductions in crime and its associated costs.
+Garfinkel et al. looked at a *lot* of studies at what happens when people suddenly get more cash and extrapolated the findings to predict what would happen if the low-income parents currently not receiving the full CTC were made eligible.
+They found the policy change would create net eeconomic benefits far exceeding the policy's costs.
+Most of those benefits came from:
+1. Increases to children's future earnings
+2. Decreases in burdens on the healthcare system, and
+3. Reductions in crime and its associated costs.
 <br/>
 <img src="/img/garf_national.png" width="1972" />
 <br/> <br/> <br/>